isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 The objective is to monetize the lifetime intellectual consumption budget of any person, and extending the market of products relevant to that person, decoupling spend from attention.

 A main result is that books, films and games bind too much time to consume and limit spend.
-3D assets are a better sale binding less time.
+3D assets are a better sale binding for less time.

 This is also the backdrop to read "Epic vs. Apple and Google" properly:
 This is about opening the monpolistic markets these companies have for their hardware products, and allow other companies to monetize their walled gardens with their own offerings directly.

 The german outlook is dreary:
 - lacking highspeed, low latency infrastructure for gaming.
-- lacking a german company with identity platyforms ("Login with x").
+- lacking a German company with identity platforms ("Login with x").
 - lacking resources and companies with 3D asset tooling, production, marketplaces.
-- lacking german film/tv/literature IP that can be integrated with any of this, especially on a global scale.
+- lacking German film/tv/literature IP that can be integrated with any of this, especially on a global scale.
 - German companies and culture looks inward, into the own country, not towards a global cultural base.

-Compare Korea: korean production chains in K-Pop; korean "cultural technology" that integrated other cultures styles and art and integrates it into K-Pop; production and grooming pipelines for stars and starlets; emerging similar chains for IP.
+Compare with Korea: Korean production chains in K-Pop; Korean "cultural technology" that integrated other cultures styles and art and integrates it into K-Pop; production and grooming pipelines for stars and starlets; emerging similar chains for IP.

 In comparison, Germany counts as unarmed.